-An Application to Install or Alter Septic System (604.6 KB) will be required with detailed plans and the appropriate fee to our Approvals and Compliance Unit, Manningham Council,
+An Application to Install or Alter Septic System (see Related downloads) will be required with detailed plans and the appropriate fee to our Approvals and Compliance Unit, Manningham Council,

 PO Box 1, Doncaster, Victoria 3108.

-For more information, please refer to the EPA's septic tanks code of practice or our design options for the installation of septic systems (604.6 KB).
+For more information, please refer to the EPA's septic tanks code of practice for design options for the installation of septic systems .
 A permit must be granted prior to any works commencing by a registered contractor or plumber.

-For more information about using greywater and some simple health rules to follow, please see:
+For more information about using greywater and some simple health rules to follow, please see the Related downloads.

 Installing a tank to capture rainwater from your roof is a great way to supply water for uses including flushing toilets and watering your garden.
 Rainwater tanks can also help you save money on your water bill.